xunne899/tgc16-project-1/README.md

 #### 2.2.a.
 User Goals
 * Targeted Audience: Public,Schools and Government Bodies
-* User able to find their desired recycling bin location using the web search function
+* Users are able to find their desired recycling bin location using the web search function
-* User able to locate various types of recycling bin (main, lighting, electronic, second hand )
+* Users are able to locate various types of recycling bin (main, lighting, electronic, second hand )

 #### 2.2.b.
 Organisation's Goals
 * Able to provide relevant recycling information and knowledge to the public

 ### 2.3 Structure
-* Nav bar: dark green background <br>
+ * Nav bar: dark green background<br>
-  Nav bar: recycling logo <br>
+  Nav bar: recycling logo<br>
   Nav bar: contains tab - home, about us, map, contact us (able to link to respective page when click)<br>
-  Nav bar:  home, about us, map, contact us (color will change to green when mouse hover over tab)
+  Nav bar:  home, about us, map, contact us (color will change to green when mouse hover over tab)<br>

-* Carousel: 3 images - cardboard, plastic bags, plastics bottle
+* Carousel: 3 images - cardboard, plastic bags, plastics bottle<br>

-* Subscription form: a subscription form embedded within carousell in large screen <br>
+* Subscription form: a subscription form embedded within carousell in large screen<br>
-  Subscription form: will be below carousell when in smaller mobile version
+  Subscription form: will be below carousell when in smaller mobile version<br>

-* Home page: hierarchy of recycling
+* Home page: hierarchy of recycling<br>

-* About us: provide ul and li of items for About recycling , 3Rs (reduce, reuse, recycle), Promoting recycling
+* About us: provide ul and li of items for About recycling , 3Rs (reduce, reuse, recycle), Promoting recycling<br>

 * Map: able to locate location using search bar(top center section)<br>
-  Map: top left hand corner. non-default leaflet cutomise zoom in(+) zoom out(-) function <br>
+  Map: top left hand corner. non-default leaflet cutomise zoom in(+) zoom out(-) function<br>
-  Map: top right hand corner. filter layer to filter location of main recycling, lighting , second hand, e-waste bin.<br>
+  Map: top right hand corner. filter layer to filter location of main recycling, lighting , second hand, e-waste bin<br>
-  Map: top right hand corner filter layer - no clustering for lighting recycling bin.
-Only 2 locations, only on/off location <br>
+  Map: top right hand corner. filter layer no clustering for lighting recycling bin.
+Only 2 locations, only on or off location<br>
-  Map: lower left hand corner show/hide cluster of second hand, e-waste bin.
-Show/hide of general main waste bin<br>
+  Map: lower left hand corner. show or hide cluster of second hand, e-waste bin.
+Show or hide of general main waste bin<br>
-  Map: row just below of the map, center of green bar shows the various types of icon legend.
-When hover - description name of legend will popup<br>
+  Map: row just below of the map. center of green bar shows the various types of icon legend.
+When hover-description name of icon will popup<br>
-  Map: when legend icon is click it will toggle on/off of the respective types of binicon location in the map.<br>
+  Map: when legend icon is click it will toggle on or off of the respective types of binicon location in the map<br>

 * Contact us form: email, comments, rating, hear about us<br>
-  Contact us form: will show validation error if no input upon clicking submit button. will show submitted details upon submission
+  Contact us form: will show validation error if no input upon clicking submit button. will show submitted details upon submission<br>

 * Location: address details with map<br>
 ![Web Structure](./images/structure_webpage.png)